 “And here’s another thing, Charlie.
 These people have the audacity to claim that by killing off male bears, they’re increasing the bear population.
 Increasing it!
 Can you imagine?”

-I could kind of guess how that might work out, but I wasn’t about to say anything.
-We drove in silence for a while, but Jimmy wasn’t through with this.
+He didn’t respond, and we drove in silence for a while.
+But I wasn’t ready to quit this subject.
 “Humans have also been known to kill and eat their own kind.
 The historical record includes many, many human followers of Saturn.”

 “Saturn?
 Isn’t that the one with the rings?”